-Months later, Shira and Amal arrive at Ivory University.
+Months later, Shira and Amal arrive at Ivory University for the first time.
 They say goodbye to their parents after moving in and meet their roommates.
 Shira and Amal attend orientation.
-The students and professors share the magic of learning that Ivory has to offer and SING \hat{h}"Grand Old Ivory".
+The students and professors share the magic of learning that Ivory has to offer and SING \\Gamma\)Good 'Ol Ivory".